Klarna settlements

 • Reports are placed at the root level of the SFTP directory.

 If you have multiple Klarna Network Acquiring Partner Accounts (i.e. you maintain multiple Acquiring entities), you can access all reports tied to the same Partner Account ID from one directory, regardless of the specific acquiring entity.
+The file names will be prefixed with a configurable value unique to the Acquiring Partner Account.

 Every Settlement Report in the SFTP follows a specific file-naming convention: